TiBeN/m3uragen/README.md

 floppies etc.) using [M3U playlist files](http://docs.retroachievements.org/Multi-Disc-Games-Tutorial/).
 M3U
-files have to created manually, which can be a tedious and boring task with big images romsets (TOSEC, no-intro etc.).
-This tool scans your romset dirs and create theses files automatically into a dir of your choice.
+files have to created manually, which can be a tedious and boring task with big image romsets (TOSEC, no-intro etc.).
+This tool scans your romset directories and create theses files automatically into a directory of your choice.

 It supports two kinds of romsets: